davejay1999/OS-page-scheduling-methods/README.md

 # OS-page-scheduling-methods
-This as an assignment work in Operating System course.It is an implementation of scheduing methods for pages like First come First serve,shortest job first and round robin scheduling.
+This is an assignment work in the Operating System course.
+It implements scheduling methods for pages like First come First serve, shortest job first and round-robin scheduling.